adamcik/plan/docs/deployment.rst

 #.
 Checkout the code.

-   * You might want to place the scripts outside the htaccess folder, e.g. /srv/www/timeplan
+   * You might want to place the scripts outside the htdocs folder, e.g. /srv/www/timeplan
-   * If scripts are placed outside htdocs, the :file:`timeplan/media` folder needs to be symlinked, e.g. :file:`/srv/www/htdocs/timeplan/media` → :file:`/srv/www/timeplan/media`
+   * If scripts are placed outside htdocs, the :file:`timeplan/media` folder needs to be symlinked, e.g. :file:`/srv/www/htdocs/timeplan/media` → :file:`/srv/www/timeplan/media` or made available using the alias directive in Apache.

 #.
-Necessary externals will need to be instaled using pip.
+Necessary externals will need to be instaled using :command:`pip`.
 #.
-Setup apache by following `Configure Apache` and reload apache.
+Setup apache by following `Example Apache config`_ and reload apache.
 #.
-Check `<www.yourdomain.com/timeplan/media/css/style.css>`_ to ensure that
+Check `<www.example.com/timeplan/media/css/style.css>`_ to ensure that
    media is setup correctly
 #.
 Setup `local configuration` (:file:`plan/settings/local.py`)
 #.
 Create the database ``./manage.py syncdb``